 The Ecology Building Society asks for this in their Self-Build C-Change mortgage.
 A SAP value of 85 or above is required.
 This is something that we will manage through the building warrant stage to ensure it is met.
 The SAP result is determined by various elements of the house, including orientation to the sun, the heating system as well as the building fabric.

 Pre-planning consultation is important if you do not have any planning permission on your site and are unclear whether it is likely it can be obtained.
 Forms can be accessed from the relevant council website and are straightforward to fill in.
-It should be noted that pre-planning applications are not a priority and can lead to delay with many councils no longer providing any pre-planning service.
-The input of a planning consultant such as Studio Charrette is the best opttion to make sure that the correct approach is taken.
-Their standard fee is around £200 for a desktop study.
+It should be noted that pre-planning applications are not a priority and can lead to delay, with many councils no longer providing any pre-planning service.
+The input of a planning consultant is the best option to make sure that the correct approach is taken.

 Planning in Principal or Outline Planning if approved will mean that the council has agreed that a house can be built on a plot.
-This gives the land value but it is importnat that reserved matters are checked.
-As well as the design not having been approved, it is often the case that a workable sewerage system as not been designed, road access has not been considered as well as services connection costs and availablity.
+This gives the land value, but it is essential that reserved matters are checked.
+As well as the design not having been approved, it is often the case that a workable sewerage system as not been designed, road access has not been considered as well as services connection costs and availability.

-Hebhomes generally recommends using a high quality timber cladding such as Scottish Larch.
-Larch is extremely resiliant - and has the qualities of a much more expensive hardwood.
+Hebhomes generally recommends using a high quality timber cladding, such as Scottish Larch.
+Larch is extremely resilient - and has the qualities of a much more expensive hardwood.
 The secret to its longevity is in the detailing.
-If Hebhomes details are correctly followed larch cladding will last over 50 years.
+If Hebhomes details are correctly followed, larch cladding will last over 50 years.
 But remember damaged timber can be easily replaced.

 Siberian Larch is now extremely difficult to obtain, hence why we have opted to use our home-grown variety instead as standard.
 It is illegal to import Siberian Larch at the moment, and what supplies that are existing in the UK are quickly dwindling.